qu2001/bride-simulator/README.md

 ## Features
 - Uses 1D beam elements to calculate stress and strain in structures.
 - Basic rendering for visualizing bridge structures.
-- Future plans include an editor for building bridges and varying load scenarios (e.g., vehicles).
+- Editor for creating structures.

 ## Inspiration
 The idea for this project came from a course where we programmed a simple truss simulation using FEM.
 This game aims to expand on that concept by adding interactive elements and game mechanics.